-Connect the output of the hydrogen supply valve to the stack (pay attention to arrow marked on the valve).
+Connect the output of the hydrogen supply valve to the stack (pay attention to the arrow direction on the valve).
 The hydrogen supply valve will prevent damage to the stack from the hydrogen while the stack is off.
 Pay attention to the direction of the connection of the Hydrogen supply valve.
 The finished connection is shown in 4F.